thinkingmachines/cartogramph/readme.md

 var sequentialColumn = "poverty2015"; //variable you want to map (0-100%) var sequentialLabel = "Poverty Rate"; //label of variable

-//Make a plain cartogram using the population as the default thematic variable simpleCartogram("#vis","#ef4631");
+//Make a default population-based cartogram simpleCartogram("#vis","#ef4631");

 //Make a cartogram using a different thematic variable